Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Approach: Model Advantage Based Objective

 \subsection{Model-Advantage Upper Bound}

 In practice, the objective in Eqn.~\ref{eqn: direct_abs_ma_empirical} is undesirable as it requires full length trajectory samples to compute the discounted sum and therefore, provides a sparse learning signal \ie a single gradient update step from an entire trajectory.
-This limitation can be overcome by further upper bounding \cref{eqn: direct_abs_ma} via the triangle inequality as (with abbreviated notation) --
+This limitation is overcome by further upper bounding \cref{eqn: direct_abs_ma} via the triangle inequality as shown below (with abbreviated notation).

 Observe that this form of the objective is now compatable with experiences \ie $(s,a,s',r)$ sampled from the true MDP $\trueM$ as opposed to ensure trajectories -- thereby providing a denser learning signal.
 We further make this objective amenable to minibatch training by replacing the the discounted sum over timesteps $\sum_{t=0}^{\infty} \gamma^t \EE_{s_t} (\cdot)$ with the policy's discounted stationary state distribution $\EE_{s\sim \rho_{\pi,\trueM}} (\cdot)$ -- this is estimated empirically with a finite dataset of sampled experiences.
-Similar to \cref{eqn: direct_abs_ma_empirical}, the empirical estimation version of the objective is as follows:
+Similar to \cref{eqn: direct_abs_ma_empirical}, the empirical estimation version of the objective is as follows, \nmi{where the summation is over trajectories $(s_{t}, a_{t}, s_{t+1}) \in \calD_{n}$.}

+\nmi{In \Cref{sec: discrete_envs} we observe the benefits of the denser learning signal provided by this upper bound in contrast with \Cref{eqn: direct_abs_ma_empirical} on discrete environments where the both objectives converge successfully. }

 \textbf{Connection to VAML.} Eqn.~\ref{eqn: ma_l1_upper_bound} is similar to the L2 norm value-aware objective introduced in \cite{farahmand2017value,farahmand2018itervaml}.
 In our framework, the VAML objective, $\lvaml$, can be obtained by using the L2 norm in \cref{eqn: ma_l1_upper_bound} \ie $\lvaml:=\sum_{t=0}^\infty \gamma^t \mathop{\EE}_{\trueM,t} \left[ \left( \MA^{\pi}_\rM \right)^2 \right]$.
-Imporantly, owing to the properties of L2 norm, note that $\lvaml$ does \emph{not} upper bound its corresponding L2 normed model advantage objective $\calL_{2}$.
-We find in our experiments that $\calL^{U}_{1}$ has better overall performance potentially hinting at the importance of this relationship with model-advantage.
+Importantly, owing to the properties of L2 norm, note that $\lvaml$ does \emph{not} upper bound its corresponding L2 normed model advantage objective $\calL_{2}$.
+We find in our experiments that $\calL^{U}_{1}$ has better overall performance \nmi{in conjunction with SLBO}, potentially hinting at the importance of this relationship with model-advantage.

-\subsection{General Algorithm for value-aware Objectives}
+\subsection{General Algorithm for Value-aware Objectives}